ee08b397/github-watcher/README.md

 Github Watcher
 ==============

-Github Watcher is a daemon that monitors the files/ line ranges and directories you configure it to.
-When there is a pull request sent making a change to that directory or those line ranges in those files; you'll get an OSX notification.
+Github Watcher is a daemon that monitors the files, line ranges, and directories in a repository you configure it to watch.
+When there is a pull request sent to that repository making a change to something you're watching; you'll get an OSX notification.
 There's also a really annoying voice that tells you what was found.

 Installation
 ------------